rendall/icebreakers/QUESTIONS.md

   * What difficult period in your life made you a better person once it was over?
   * What do you consider to be the most important invention in our lifetime, and why?
   * What do you do better than the majority of people and what do you do worse than the majority of people?
-  * What do you do when you have two flat tires, one spare, no mobile phone, and you’re in the middle of nowhere?
+  * What do you do when you have two flat tires, one spare, no mobile phone, and you're in the middle of nowhere?
   * What do you have in common with the person sitting next to you?
   * What do you know that you can do better than someone else?
   * What do you think am I going to ask you next?
   * What do you think is better for work: be late or to leave early?
   * What do you think will happen when the world ends?
   * What do you want for lunch and dinner?
-  * What do you want to accomplish in the coming year that you haven’t done before?
+  * What do you want to accomplish in the coming year that you haven't done before?
   * What films would you bring to a desert island if you could only bring three?
   * What flavor of cake would you be?
   * What flavor of coffee do you usually drink?
   * What flavor of tea do you usually buy?
-  * What game show do you think you’d be very good at?
+  * What game show do you think you'd be very good at?
   * What happened on your worst date ever?
   * What has been the greatest highlight of your day?
   * What has been the worst job assigned to you?